Birds Fly Like Birds

 Meditation

 Meditation can transform how we experience ourselves and the world.
-It can open us to a more spacious, clear and liberated awareness rooted in presence.
-While meditation is often understood as a way to calm the mind or manage stress, the heart of the path lies in awakening and liberating insight, and below are four foundational categories of practice, each offering a distinct doorway into deeper presence, clarity and freedom:
+It can open us to a more spacious, clear and liberated awareness rooted in presence and direct experience.
+Below are four flavours of practice, each offering a distinct doorway into deeper presence, clarity and freedom:

 Vipassana (Insight Meditation): Vipassana is an open-monitoring practice that cultivates deep insight into the nature of mind, self and reality.
 The term Vipassana means "clear seeing" or "insight."
 By observing thoughts, sensations, and emotions without judgment or attachment, practitioners begin to perceive the impermanence, unsatisfactoriness, and selfless nature of all phenomena — known as the Three Marks of Existence: Anicca (impermanence), Dukkha (suffering or unsatisfactoriness) & Anatta (not-self).